Sam-2727/Lasa-Student-Council-Deprecated/README.md

 Banner photo by Griffin Davis, from lasa2019.com

-The MIT License (MIT) (for this repository AND minimal mistkaes, which this is based off of)
+The MIT License (MIT) (for this repository AND minimal mistakes, which this is based off of)

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal